arcadeJHS/ai-search-sveltekit/README.md

 Then wrap the component into an "web component" in `src/lib/web-components`.
 Here you can link its props and events to the store.

+Also, define implementation specific css styles on the wrapped component in `src/lib/web-components`.
+The original component should be as generic an reusable as possible.

 For a simple example see `/Users/jhs/EXMACHINA/ai-search-sveltekit/src/lib/components/AiSearchUserInputForm.svelte` and `src/lib/web-components/wc-ai-search-user-input-form.svelte`.

 > **Note:** The "PREFIX-" prefix allows you to define prefixed custom elements.